Study smarter with Fiveable

 What makes something the same thing over time?
 These paradoxes probe our intuitions about identity, asking whether objects (or people) can survive gradual replacement of their parts.

-Compare: The Ship of Theseus vs. The Grandfather Paradox—both concern identity over time, but the Ship asks about gradual change while the Grandfather asks about causal coherence.
-The Ship is metaphysical; the Grandfather adds problems of causality.
+Compare: The Ship of Theseus vs. The Grandfather Paradox: both concern identity over time, but the Ship asks about gradual change while the Grandfather asks about causal coherence.
+The Ship is purely metaphysical; the Grandfather adds problems of causality.

 Can an all-powerful being do anything?
-These paradoxes test whether "omnipotence" is a coherent concept by constructing tasks that seem to generate contradictions.
+These paradoxes test whether "omnipotence" is a coherent concept by constructing tasks that seem to generate contradictions no matter how you answer.

-Compare: The Paradox of the Stone vs. The Omnipotence Paradox—these are essentially the same problem with different framings.
+Compare: The Paradox of the Stone vs. The Omnipotence Paradox: these are the same core problem with different framings.
 The Stone uses a concrete image; the Omnipotence Paradox generalizes to any self-defeating task.
 Use whichever fits your argument.

 Ancient paradoxes about motion reveal deep tensions between our intuitive experience of the world and the implications of infinite divisibility.

-Compare: Zeno's Paradoxes vs. The Sorites Paradox—both involve incremental steps, but Zeno challenges infinite divisibility of space/time while Sorites challenges vague predicates.
-Zeno is about metaphysics of motion; Sorites is about language.
+Compare: Zeno's Paradoxes vs. The Sorites Paradox: both involve incremental steps, but Zeno challenges infinite divisibility of space and time while Sorites challenges vague predicates.
+Zeno is about the metaphysics of motion; Sorites is about language.

 What happens when reason itself leads to paralysis?
-These paradoxes explore whether perfectly rational agents can act—or whether rationality sometimes undermines decision-making.
+These paradoxes explore whether perfectly rational agents can always act, or whether rationality sometimes undermines decision-making.

 | Concept | Best Examples |